 Shabbat Shalom

-Updated: Jul 28, 2019
+Updated: Jul 10, 2023

-There are many things that I do on this day to prepare for our special time, so I thought I would invite you into my kitchen to spend some time talking and preparing.
 I imagine days of old when women came together to do these preparations.
-Sharing the tasks of chopping, picking from the garden, preparing the grain and choices for this special dinner.
-I had such a friend many years ago, she was my dear friend who taught me how to prepare Shabbat.
+I can see them sharing the tasks of picking from the garden, preparing the grain and choices for this special dinner.
+I had such a friend many years ago who taught me how to prepare Shabbat.
 We made bread together, prepared chickpeas, washed and chopped the parsley, koshered the chicken, made the stock for soup, made the matzo balls – I learned so much from her.
 While we prepared, we shared the stories of our grandmothers, fashion and beauty advice, recipes, concerns for raising our children, tablescape designs.
-It was a glorious time together.
+It was a glorious time and joy filled time together.

-I was reminded that as we focus on God and prepare ourselves to serve Him, we will have what we need in our relationships to serve our husbands with respect and for us as wives to love our husbands, thus representing a home that reflects the pattern of Jesus to the Church to those that observe our lives.
+I was reminded that as we focus on God and prepare ourselves to serve Him, we will have what we need in our relationships to love our husbands, teach our children and have a home that reflects a picture of Christ and the Church to those that observe our lives.
+I prayed for couples that I know who are struggling in their marriages asking God to bless them with His light and to bring them into alignment with His truth.

 As all of us know the Shabbat meal can be a wonderful duty that has many parts to it if we choose to make a homemade meal.
 I thought about the Marriage Supper of the Lamb and that Jesus is making us ready for that.
-He is the potter that is molding, pruning and preparing us so on that day we will be His spotless bride.
+He is the Groom that is molding, pruning and preparing us so on that day we will be His spotless Bride.
 Just as those who come to my table tonight will not have worked for the beauty and tastiness of the meal, they will enjoy the love and time that I gave in preparing it for them.
 This comparison was a Selah moment for me.
 The Spirit continued speaking to me….

 Skinning these little gems takes much time.
 If we were cooking together, what would we talk about?
 What would you talk about with those that may join you when you cook a meal?
 I wondered what the women of old talked about.
-I thought we were working together this would not have taken very much time at all and we would have been talking and laughing and how time would have just quickly passed as we worked together.
-Funny, when it is quiet how much we can think about J As you prepare your home for beauty, this is one of the things I do for my family that brings me great joy.
-I want the LORD to shine through our home with hospitality, for there to be memories that we make around our table building friendships and new relationships.
-To me this is the foundational recipe for a beautiful home.
+When working together I am sure that this would not have felt like it had taken very much time at all as we enjoyed our conversations, laughing and telling stories!
+How time would have just quickly passed as we worked together.

 I used the chickpeas in two of the dishes that I made today.
 Half was used for the hummus and the other was used for a rice dish.